 What is the impact of Logistics on the climate change?

-Logistics are considered by scientist to be one of the main source of environmental pollution, and this how logistics is effecting the environment.
+Logistics are considered by scientists to be one of the main sources of environmental pollution, and this is how logistics is affecting the environment.

 · CO2 emissions from transport

 One-fifth of all carbon dioxide (CO2) emissions worldwide are caused by transportation, Logistics accounts alone for about 8% of worldwide carbon emissions.
-And that CO2 don’t just disappear after it is released.
-It accumulate in the earth’s atmosphere which create the "greenhouse effect" that simply heats up the earth.
+And that CO2 doesn’t just disappear after it is released.
+It accumulates in the earth’s atmosphere which creates the "greenhouse effect" that simply heats the earth.
 Where oceans ocean temperatures will likely rise faster than air temperatures.
-This will results powerful storms, including devastating hurricanes.
+This will result in powerful storms, including devastating hurricanes.

 · Ocean pollution